 Symmetrical flip-flop fragmentation:

-¶ An alternative star formation mechanism, designated ‘symmetrical flip-flop fragmentation’, is suggested to have ‘condensed’ a twin-binary pair of disk instability objects around a large brown-dwarf-mass protostellar core, where the twin-binary disk instability (DI) objects were much-more massive than the diminutive core.
-Orbital interplay progressively transferred kinetic energy and angular momentum from the massive twin-binary DI-object to the diminutive brown dwarf by the mechanism of equipartition of kinetic energy, which evaporated the former core into a circumbinary orbit around the twin-binary DI-objects, as the DI-objects spiraled inward, conserving system energy and angular momentum.
+¶ An alternative star formation mechanism, designated ‘symmetrical flip-flop fragmentation’, is suggested to have ‘condensed’ a twin-binary pair of disk instability objects around a large brown-dwarf-mass protostellar core, where the twin disk instability (DI) objects were much-more massive than the diminutive core.
+Orbital interplay progressively transferred kinetic energy and angular momentum from the massive twin DI-objects to the diminutive brown dwarf by the mechanism of equipartition of kinetic energy, which evaporated the former brown-dwarf-mass core into a circumbinary orbit around the twin-binary DI-objects, as the DI-objects spiraled inward, conserving potential energy and angular momentum.
 The DI-objects evolved into our former binary-Sun.

 – 1st gen. ― ‘binary-Companion’ (with super-Jupiter-mass components)